 Academic Break Airport Shuttle Service – Available during academic breaks, this service provides transportation to the Pittsburgh International Airport.
 This service is available during the academic year and students must present W&J ID and pay a minimal fee.

 Freedom Transit provides local transportation as well as transportation to and from Pittsburgh.
 For any questions, please call 724-223-2442.

 Student Success Consultants

-The Student Success Consultants, Yafeu Rougier and Rachel Stalker, are professionals dedicated to assisting students as they transition to college life and act as a guide through their first year at W&J.
+The Student Success Consultants, Yafeu Rougier and Molly Verostick, are professionals dedicated to assisting students as they transition to college life and act as a guide through their first year at W&J.

 Each Student Success Consultant works with new students meeting individually two times in a semester to support the students’ acclimation to College.
 Topics like navigating the campus, engaging with College resources and staff, getting involved in campus activities and reducing communication barriers are covered.
 The consultants also will have open office hours when students can drop by and ask questions without needing an appointment.

 Your student will be introduced to their Student Success Consultant prior to the start of the semester.